AvraamMavridis/Algorithms-Data-Structures-in-Typescript/README.md

 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercise14.md">14.
 Remove duplicates from linked list</a>
 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercise15.md">15.
 Partition a linked list</a>
 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercise16.md">16.
 Sum numbers of two linked lists and create a new one</a>
+- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercise17.md">17.
+Stack with push, pop, getMin that have complexity 0(1)</a>

 <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exerciseUtils.md">Various Utils helpful to generate test data</a>